GaetanLovey/myportfolio/content/projects/project7.en.md

 </p>

 <p style="text-align:justify;">This project was completed as part of our course Project in Data Analytics for Decision Making.
 We produced a detailed analysis of a german credit database.
-The ultimate goal was to predict whether the customer represents a risk for the bank or not by following the CRISP-DM method. </p>
+The ultimate goal was to predict whether the customer represents a risk for the bank or not by following the CRISP-DM method and using the tool DALEX. </p>